KamilLelonek/ex_wallet/README.md

 **`from_entropy/1`**

-However, if you already have some random entropy, you can generate a mnemonic for it:
+However, if you already have some random entropy, you can derive a mnemonic from it:

 ```elixir
 iex(13)> entropy = "00000000000000000000000000000000"